The story behind the massive American flag flying over US 6

-What commuters and weary travelers may not know, is the American Flag recognized by so many is, in fact, one of many.
+What commuters and weary travelers may not know is that the American Flag recognized by so many is, in fact, one of many.

 It’s the largest American flag to fly in the state of Colorado.